OlympusDAO/olympus-protocol-metrics-subgraph/docs/railway-metrics-api.md

 and `packages/metrics-artifacts/**`; Hasura watches only its Dockerfile/config.
 The publisher also watches indexer source/config/Dockerfile changes in addition to publisher and shared artifact code.
-This causes normal monorepo code changes that redeploy the indexer to redeploy the publisher too, so the referenced `INDEXER_DEPLOYMENT_ID` is refreshed before the next cron run.
-If the indexer is manually redeployed without a code change, verify the rendered publisher variable or redeploy the publisher before allowing new snapshots.
+This causes normal monorepo code changes that redeploy the indexer to redeploy the publisher too, so the publisher's own `RAILWAY_GIT_COMMIT_SHA` matches the indexer code version before the next cron run.
+If the indexer is manually redeployed without a code change, the artifact deployment id does not change.
+To force a fresh artifact namespace, set `INDEXER_DEPLOYMENT_ID` to a new explicit value for the publisher run.

 The bucket manifest is an internal file index.
 The API uses it to resolve deployment-scoped shard keys.
 It is not exposed as a public route; clients